 Reduced barrier to entry

 It was usual for an engineer to develop a good understanding of every aspect of the model before they could confidently build it.
-During this learning process they would have do develop their understanding of the “engineering best practices”.
+During this learning process, they would have to develop their understanding of the “engineering best practices”.
 Now, with FORTE, users can work with a broad understanding of their area of investigation.
 This is coupled with the essentials of modeling techniques.
-This makes it much easier for less experienced engineers to produce high quality simulations that simulate the kinematics of an occupant.
+This makes it much easier for less experienced engineers to produce high-quality simulations that simulate the kinematics of an occupant.
 With this fully functioning simulation platform, experienced users can set up models more efficiently.
-Novice users can produce high quality models with less experience.
+Novice users can produce high-quality models with less experience.